To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 The Boxer dog is known for its squishy face and playful personality.
 According to the American Kennel Club, the Boxer is the 10th most popular breed.
 Why is this dog such a popular companion?

-The History of the Boxer Breed
+History Of The Boxer Breed

 The Boxer was one of the first breeds in Germany used for police training.
 Boxers came from a line of dogs known throughout Europe since the 16th century.
 Evidence shows the Boxer as one of the descendants of the old fighting dogs of Tibet.
-Boxers are cousins to practically every type of bulldog and were used for dog fighting and bull baiting before it was outlawed.
+Boxers are cousins to practically every bulldog type and were used for dog fighting and bull baiting before it was outlawed.

 The muzzle is 1/3 the length of the head and 2/3 the width of the skull.
 The ears are at the highest point of the skull, cropped, long and tapered.
-If the ears are uncropped, the ears should be thin, lying flat and close to the cheeks.
-The chest is fair width and the forechest is well defined.
-The pelvis is long and in females it is broad.
-Boxers have dark brown eyes and the tail is set high, docked and sticks straight up.
-Males are generally 25″ tall at the shoulders and females are a little shorter.
+If the ears are uncropped, the ears should be thin, lying flat, and close to the cheeks.
+The chest is fair width, and the forechest is well defined.
+The pelvis is long, and in females, it is broad.
+Boxers have dark brown eyes, and the tail is set high, docked and sticks straight up.
+Males are generally 25″ tall at the shoulders, and females are a little shorter.

 Boxers’ coats are short and tight-fitting.
 It is fawn (tan to mahogany-red) or brindle (similar to tiger stripes), with white markings.
 The fur is shiny and lies smooth and tight to the body, which helps show off the dog’s muscles.
-Boxers require little grooming and it’s easy to keep clean with regular brushings with a soft bristle brush.
+Boxers require little grooming, and it’s easy to keep clean with regular brushings with a soft bristle brush.

 Boxers are a generally healthy breed.
 Cardiomyopathy and hypothyroidism are potential risks for Boxers.
 However, the majority of Boxers are happy, healthy dogs.

 Boxers are steadfast and not easy to influence.
-They are active, bright, fun-loving and loyal.
+They are active, bright, fun-loving, and loyal.
 Boxers desire human affection and love children, which is why they are great with families.
 Boxers are patient and can be protective.
 They like to jump and leap, which will definitely put a smile on your face.

-Boxers are high energy dogs that are very active.
-They are strong, quick and like to keep busy.
+Boxers are high-energy dogs that are very active.
+They are strong, quick, and like to keep busy.
 It’s important that Boxers get plenty of exercise since they like to run around and explore.
 They enjoy physical and mental challenges, so playing games and going on adventures is fun for them.

 Boxers are highly intelligent and love a challenge.
-They can be trained but they do not like repetitious commands that they find boring.
+They can be trained, but they do not like repetitious commands that they find boring.
 They have minds of their own and are not afraid to “say” no when they don’t want to do something.
 As long as you make training enjoyable for them and don’t spend too long on training segments, your Boxer will enjoy it.

 The video below shows some of the funny things Boxers do that keep their parents laughing hard.

-Is a Boxer the Right Breed for You?
+Is A Boxer The Right Breed For You?

 Choosing the right breed for you is extremely important.
 You don’t want to get a dog who can’t go on long runs with you if that’s what you hope to do.
 We suggest making a list of things you want to do with your dog and what characteristics you want in a dog before adopting.
-If you want a dog who is great with kids, enjoys being active and enjoys being challenged, the Boxer may be a great breed for you.
+If you want a dog who is great with kids, enjoys being active, and enjoys being challenged, the Boxer may be a great breed for you.

-What do you love about Boxer dogs?
+What do you love about Boxer dogs?Tagged With: